Find Affordable College Courses

 San Marcos, TX

-Texas State University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a master’s degree.
-It came in at #7 on the list.
-Texas State is a very large public school located in the city of San Marcos.
+Texas State University ranked #7 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in the Southwest Region list.
+Texas State is a very large public school located in the small city of San Marcos.

 About 69% of the students majoring in communication and journalism at the school are women while 31% are male.

 Texas Southern University ranked #8 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in the Southwest Region list.
-TSU is a moderately-sized public school located in the large city of Houston.
+TSU is a medium-sized public school located in the city of Houston.

 Of the 27 students majoring in communication and journalism at TSU, 22% are male and 78% are female.

-Dallas Baptist University landed the #9 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
-Located in the large city of Dallas, DBU is a private not-for-profit college with a small student population.
+With a ranking of #9, Dallas Baptist University did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
+Located in the city of Dallas, DBU is a private not-for-profit college with a small student population.

 About 85% of the students majoring in communication and journalism at the school are women while 15% are male.

-University of Oklahoma Norman Campus came in at #10 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in the Southwest Region ranking.
-University of Oklahoma is a fairly large public school located in the suburb of Norman.
+University of Oklahoma Norman Campus landed the #10 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+University of Oklahoma is a very large public school located in the midsize suburb of Norman.

 Women make up 86% of the communication and journalism majors at the school.